 During the rest and digest state, the parasympathetic nervous system is in charge.
 That means you can focus on relaxing, repairing tissue, refueling muscle, and absorbing nutrients.
 Muscle tone relaxes, thoughts stop racing, and your heart rate calms back down.

 What does all this have to do with heart rate variability?

-But what does all of this have to do with HRV?
 The key thing to understand is that these two states are not mutually exclusive binaries.
 We don’t “switch” between two contrasting states like flicking a light switch.
 Instead, we are always somewhere on a spectrum.
 The precise amount of parasympathetic or sympathetic dominance fluctuates constantly.

 The precise amount of parasympathetic or sympathetic dominance fluctuates constantly.

-We become more sympathetic when we see light for example.
+We become more sympathetic when we see light, for example.
 Conversely, we become more parasympathetic when it is warm.
 And we become more sympathetic when our phone rings.

 Crucially, we become slightly more sympathetic when we breathe in.
-Each inward breath increases our heart rate in order to supply the muscles with more oxygen.
-When we breathe out, a parasympathetic response occurs and our heart rate slightly decreases.
+Each inward breath increases our heart rate to supply the muscles with more oxygen.
+When we breathe out, a parasympathetic response occurs, and our heart rate slightly decreases.
 The extent to which this happens depends on the countless other factors also affecting our sympathetic tone.
 So, if you’re highly stressed, breathing out will only slightly lower your resting heart rate.

 High heart rate variability means your heart rate is increasing and decreasing more with each in-breath and out-breath.
 This, in turn, suggests you aren’t extremely stressed, which would keep you in a parasympathetic state.
 Thus: more variability = balance.